Equivariant neural networks and equivarification: Equivarification

-In Section~\ref{Application to neural networks} we will see applications of $G$-equivarification to neural networks.
-From Lemma~\ref{trivial lemma} we know that the $G$-product is a $G$-equivarification.
-There are other $G$-equivarifications.
-See Appendix for more discussion.
+In Section~\ref{sec: Application to neural networks}, we show how this abstract notion applies to neural networks.
+Lemma~\ref{trivial lemma} demonstrates that the triple $(\map(G, Z), \text{action}, p)$ forms a canonical equivarification.
+Other equivarifications exist and are discussed further in the Appendix.